Baldrov/mapcrafter-rcon-playermarkers/README.md

 rcon_port = 25575
 rcon_pw = password
 ```
-"worlds" should contain a list of all [world:<xyz>] entries you have on that server and for which you want to add markers.
+"worlds" is optional and should contain a list of all [world:<xyz>] entries you have on that server and for which you want to add markers.
+If you leave it empty markers are added to all worlds.
 You can have multiple playermarker sections for different servers.
 * python dependencies
 ```